kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 title: Extending the Player with Plugins
 ---

-The Kaltura player architecture uses plugins to extend the player functionality.
-All of the player controls and core functionalities are implemented as plugins.
-This approach provides separation of concerns and code isolation when implementing player features.
+The Kaltura Player architecture uses plugins to extend the Player functionality.
+All Player controls and core functionalities are implemented as plugins.
+This approach provides a separation of concerns and code isolation when implementing Player features.

 Plugins communicate with the player using its API.
 Plugins also have direct access to the player core engine and a dedicated interface to access and change the player UI.
 Plugins can utilize the player ability to communicate with the Kaltura platform API thus gaining access to the Kaltura platform services.